 In other words, succeeding at learning a language is dependent on the amount of time you invest, your level of motivation, and the amount of negative inhibition that you have to fight.

 What is negative inhibition?
 Negative inhibition can be poor self-confidence.
-You are afraid to speak to a native speaker of a foreign language because you are afraid that you will make a mistake.
-Another source of negative inhibition is trying to translate exactly what you think in your native language because you are afraid of using simple vocabulary in your target language.
-This is caused by a concern that people will think that you are stupid.
+You are afraid to speak to a native speaker of a foreign language becaus that you will make a mistake.
+Another source of negative inhibition is trying to translate exactly what you are thinking because you are afraid of using simple vocabulary in your target language.
+You worry about sounding stupid so you don’t speak your new language.

-I think the above equation can be applied to any learning attempt.
+I think Dr. Lomb’s equation can be applied to any learning attempt.
 Math used to be my least favorite subject in school.
-I didn’t consider myself “good” at math so I wanted to spend the least amount of time on the subject as possible.
-Since I didn’t want my math scores to ruin my GPA, I had to fight my instinct to avoid math and studied to improve my math ability.
+Since I didn’t consider myself “good” at math, I wanted to spend the least amount of time possible on the subject.
+Because I didn’t want my math scores to ruin my GPA, I had to fight my instinct to avoid math and studied to improve my math ability.
 After spending more time on the subject, I realized that I was not as bad at math as I had thought.
 Math simply required more time than other subjects.

 Integrate Foreign Language Study Into Your Daily Systems